occipital/django-content-settings/docs/source.md

 used for validation of settings weren't changed over time.

+## context_managers

+context managers for the content settings, but not all `defaults` context manager can be found in `content_settings.defaults.context.defaults`

+### class content_settings_context(ContextDecorator)<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/context_managers.py#L8)</sup>

+context manager that overwrites settings in the context.

+`**kwargs` for the context manager are the settings to overwrite, where key is a setting name and value is a raw value of the setting.

+outside of the content_settings module can be used for testing.

+`_raise_errors: bool = True` - if False, then ignore errors when applying value of the setting.

+## context_processors

+the module contains context processors for the django templates.

+### def content_settings(request = None)<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/context_processors.py#L8)</sup>

+context processor for the django templates that provides content_settings object into template as CONTENT_SETTINGS.

 ## functools

 in the same way as python has functools, the module also has a few functions